 Judging will start at 9:00 a.m.

 Exhibits must be in place by 8:30 a.m.
 Tuesday in the Produce Building.

 4-H'er must be present for judging.
-Exhibitor limited to one entry.

-- 50192------ Floriculture A Exhibit one of the following options: - Create a photo collage or a collection of pictures of flowers that you have raised.
+- 50192------ Floriculture A - Exhibit one of the following options: - Create a photo collage or a collection of pictures of flowers that you have raised.
 Label your flowers by name and tell if you started with a seed, cutting or transplants.
 Mount pictures on a poster board; OR - Exhibit in one container, 3 stems of blooms each with attached foliage.
 Foliage that would go inside the container may be removed.
 All three blooms or stems should be the same variety, color, shape and size and must have been grown from seed, young seedling plants, bulbs or rhizomes by the exhibitor.
-(NOTE: Exhibitors choosing lilies should include no more than 2/3 of foliage for their exhibit.)

-50193------ Floriculture B - Exhibit one of the following options:

-- Create an artistic display of dried flowers explaining how each was dried; OR - Create a photo collage or collection of pictures of plants from your theme garden.
+(NOTE: Exhibitors choosing lilies should include no more than 2/3 of foliage for their exhibit.) - 50193------ Floriculture B Exhibit one of the following options: - Display a mixed planter that may include herbs with foliage plants and/or flowering plants.
+The planter should include three or more kinds of plants.
+The container exhibit space must not exceed 18"x18". - Create an artistic display of dried flowers and/or herbs explaining how each was dried; OR - Create a photo collage or collection of pictures of plants from your theme garden.
 Label your plants by name and explain how the plants were chosen to fit the theme. - 50194------ Floriculture C Exhibit one of the following options: - Create a terrarium.
 Selected plants should be started by the exhibitor from cuttings or seeds or as purchased plugs.
 The terrarium must be cared for by the exhibitor for at least 5 months.
 Exhibitor should be able to explain the different plants, soil and environmental needs and watering requirement of a closed system; OR - Exhibit a plant that you propagated from cuttings, layering or division or started from seed.
 Create a photo board showing the progression of growth.
-Tips for vegetative propagation of houseplants can be found at University of Illinois Extension houseplants, http://urbanext.illinois.edu/houseplants/default.cfm - 50195------ Floriculture D Create an exhibit of forced bulbs in a pot. - 50196------ Floriculture Display: (Open to youth enrolled in Floriculture A, B, C, and D) Present an exhibit of the member's choice that focuses on some aspect of floriculture which does not fit in the categories above.
+Tips for vegetative propagation of houseplants can be found in the University of Illinois Extension Gardener's Corner (go.illinois.edu/gardenerscorner).

+50195------ Floriculture D - Create an exhibit of forced bulbs in a pot.

+50196------ Floriculture Display: (Open to youth enrolled in Floriculture A, B, C, and D) Present an exhibit of the member's choice that focuses on some aspect of floriculture which does not fit in the categories above.
 The exhibit may include, but isn't limited to, dish gardens, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.

-See Page 72 for the full definition of what could be included in a display. - 50198------ Ready4Life Challenge See page 72 for the full list of requirements Ready4Life Challenge Projects. - 50400------ Maker See page 72 for the full list of requirements for the Maker Project and exhibit date and time.
+See page 71 for the full definition of what could be included in a display.

+50198------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects.
+50400------ Maker See page 71 for the full list of requirements for the Maker Project and exhibit date and time.